 In the 1911 census Emma had two children still at home, Sarah Ann (Gt.
 Aunt Sal) and my grandfather William along with her first grandchild, Thomas Richard Henry Dalley, the first child of her youngest daughter Patience and her husband, Thomas Dalley who married in 1907 at Stourbridge.

 Throughout the following years up to her death in 1926, Emma was helped in the shop by her eldest daughter Sarah Ann or Great Aunt Sal as she was known.
 Sarah remained unmarried although she did have an admirer, one Francis John Richardson of Eldon Street, Chuckery.
-It was common knowledge apparently that Emma did not like Frank Richardson and thought him rather uncouth for her artistic and eccentric daughter Sarah.
-They were a real “chalk and cheese couple” Sarah and Frank, after courting for many years they eventually married six weeks or so after the death of Emma which substantiates the claim that she did not approve of their union.
-Sarah and Frank remained seemingly happily married until Sarah’s death in 1957 and throughout this time they continued to run the shop.
+It was common knowledge apparently that Emma did not like Frank Richardson and thought him rather uncouth for her artistic and somewhat eccentric daughter Sarah.
+They were a real “chalk and cheese couple” Sarah and Frank and after courting for many years they eventually married just six weeks or so after the death of Emma which substantiates the claim that she did not approve of their union.
+Sarah and Frank remained seemingly happily married until Sarah’s death from cancer in 1957 and throughout this time they continued to run the shop.
 Frank continued with the shop with help from my mother until he was taken ill in the early 1960s.
 My mother then ran the shop until Frank’s death in July 1962.
-As a young lad of ten or so I thought Uncle Frank and Aunt Sal were great, they were different.
-Frank always had a good tale to tell, especially after a drink or several, he told of his betting exploits at Wolverhampton or Birmingham Races when he hadn’t enough money to get home so he walked back!
-Then there were the “good days” when a taxi was hired for the return journey…..and they stopped at every pub between Dunstall Park and Walsall.
+Sadly it appears, although we can never know for certain, that Frank accidentally electrocuted himself when trying to change a light bulb late one Saturday night.
+As a young lad of ten or so I thought Gt.
+Uncle Frank and Gt.
+Aunt Sal’ were great, they were different.
+Frank always had a good tale to tell, especially after a drink or several.
+He told of his betting exploits at Wolverhampton or Birmingham Races when he hadn’t enough money to get home so he walked back!
+Then there were the “good days” when a taxi was hired for the return journey…..and they stopped at every pub between Dunstall Park or Bromford Bridge and Walsall.
 In contrast Sarah was teetotal, just as well really, could have cost them a fortune if both had partaken.
-She enjoyed painting all her life, from a young girl through to old age as well as being a member of an orchestra in Walsall, she played the violin and also wrote poetry.
+Sarah was an amateur artist all her life, from a young girl through to old age as well as being a member of an orchestra in Walsall, she played the violin and also wrote poetry.